 Malware Scanner for WordPress

-The malware scanner module searches for any malicious code on your website - a clear sign of a hack.
+The malware scanner module searches for any malicious code on your website.

 Protecting yourself from hacking attempts is always the best to do.
 But no matter how well you protect yourself, your website can still be hacked.

 Even secure websites are vulnerable to new and unknown bugs.
 Once in awhile security holes in even well-known plugins come to light, affecting hundreds of thousands of websites in some cases.
 Malware attacks are on the increase and with the continued success of WordPress, the platform is a big and interesting target for attackers to find security holes to exploit.

 The only way we could protect a website from malicious attacks is by completely blocking any outside visitors and that would ruin the point of having a website in the first place.

 Files are scanned using the PHP malware scanner library that detects common code found in malicious scripts and also specifically known attacks.

 It could just be a piece code that looks bad.
 Sometimes it is quite obvious and even specific viruses or attacks can be identified by name.
 Other times it could be legit programming made with no malicious intent, or it is malicious code trying to hide.

 This is where you should start looking if you suspect your website is hacked.

 It is very important to go through the files manually and have a look at the suspicious lines of code.
 If you are certain they are ok - whitelist the file.

 We recommend you regularly scan your website and check the results.